ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

   When you choose to Bring Your Own License (BYOL) for VMware vSphere Enterprise Plus, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to request the default vSphere licenses on your ordered {{site.data.keyword.baremetal_short}} to be replaced with your provided licenses.

     **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
 This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
 To replace your ESXi vSphere license, see [Configure License Settings for an ESXi Host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:new_window}.
 5. Complete the Bare Metal Server settings:
    1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the cluster.
    2. Select the CPU model and RAM size.
    3. Specify the number of Bare Metal Servers.
-6. If you selected the **VMware vSAN** component, complete the vSAN storage settings by selecting the **Disk Type and Size for vSAN Capacity Disks** and **Number of vSAN Capacity Disks**.
+6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
+Specify the disk types for the capacity and cache disks, and the number of disks.
+If you want more storage, check the **High-Performance Intel Optane** box.
 7. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
+   2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
-   2. Select the network interface that you want to use.
+   3. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order New VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and optionally the subnets.
-    3. Specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
+    4. Specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
 8. In the **Order Summary** pane, verify the cluster configuration and the estimated cost.
    * To save the configuration as a template without placing an order, click **Save Configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.

-   **Note**: Only the {{site.data.keyword.baremetal_short}} are installed.
+   **Note:** Only the {{site.data.keyword.baremetal_short}} are installed.
 You are responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.

 ### Results